ttulka/thistledb/client/README.md

 There are always overloaded variants for native String-based and Query-Builder-based queries.

 ## Test the connection
-Testing if the connection was successfully established by sending a simple query to the server and waiting for a response.
+Test if the connection was successfully established by sending a simple query to the server and waiting for a response.
 ```
 boolean connected = client.test();
 ```